Skip to main content

 Growing uncertainties around the state of the economy, climate change, and government regulations have made it more important than ever before for insurers to be adaptable.
 Additionally, cyber attacks have become more advanced, leaving businesses increasingly vulnerable.

 However, traditional insurance models are not equipped to respond to change quickly.
-Legacy architecture can be difficult to modify and simply adding new applications over the existing core system might not be effective.
-Ecosystems, on the other hand, are made up of a number of players who collaborate to solve customer needs.
+Legacy architecture can be difficult to modify and simply adding new applications over the existing core system might not be effective. digital ecosystems, on the other hand, are made up of a number of players who collaborate to solve customer needs.
 Rather than being driven by top-down directives, players respond proactively to changing landscapes, offering customers more effective solutions.
 Tapping into these ecosystems powered by evolving technology like AI and ML can help insurers to respond proactively to unpredictability.

 How can insurers take advantage of ecosystems?